 3) Don’t console with food

 How often have you offered your child a candy or cookie when they are hurt or crying?
-While it’s a good distraction and does temporarily make them happy, it’s not a good long-term solution.
+While it’s a good distraction and temporarily makes them happy, it’s not a good long-term solution.
 Essentially, it’s training your child to seek food as comfort, instead of dealing with their problems in a more productive way.

 One way to show love this Valentine’s Day is to spend time in the kitchen, letting our kiddos help out.
 While it’s definitely more work to involve a little sous-chef, not only will this make them more willing to try new foods now, but it’s an important life skill!

 My favourite kid-friendly Valentine’s dinner to make with my family is heart-shaped pizzas!
 Roll out the dough, do your best to make a heart shape, and everyone can add their own toppings.